 Peer Support is a means to connect students with trained supporters in times of need.
-Peer supporters are second-year students trained by members of the pastoral care team to provide support through listening.
+Peer supporters are second-year students trained by the school psychologists to provide support through listening.
 The aim is to provide an additional option to the current support system (Personal Tutor, Nurse, etc.) through which students can find support from a peer similar in age and experience.
-Any information shared with a peer supporter is confidential from ALL staff and students (including the other peer supporters), unless you or someone else is at risk or being harmed.
+Every information shared with a peer supporter is confidential from ALL staff and students (including the other peer supporters), unless you or someone else is at risk or being harmed.
 In such a rare instance, it becomes their legal obligation to inform the medical staff.